github/docs/content/communities/documenting-your-project-with-wikis/adding-or-editing-wiki-pages.md

 Wikis use [our open-source Markup library](https://github.com/github/markup) to convert the markup, and it determines which converter to use by a file's extension.
 For example, if you name a file *foo.md* or *foo.markdown*, wiki will use the Markdown converter, while a file named *foo.textile* will use the Textile converter.

 Don't use the following characters in your wiki page's titles: `\ / : * ? " < > |`.
 Users on certain operating systems won't be able to work with filenames containing these characters.
 Be sure to write your content using a markup language that matches the extension, or your content won't render properly.

+WARNING: Dont use other file extensions while editing locally.
+Files with unsupported extensions wont to be rendered in wiki and are not accessed by local wiki links.
+You can include only supported markup formats in wikis.